Online Resource Allocation via Static Bundle Pricing: Introduction

-In this work, we develop a unified approach for prophet inequalities in the presence of complementarities.
-Our mechanisms are static (the corresponding menus are fully determined before any arrivals occur) and anonymous (buyers face the same menu).
-We show that this approach is applicable to the following domains: \begin{enumerate} \item the $d$-single-minded setting, where each buyer demands a bundle of size at most $d$ \item general single-minded combinatorial auctions, with arbitrary bundle sizes \item the graph-routing setting, where buyers seek any feasible $s$-$t$ path in a capacitated graph. \end{enumerate}
+\paragraph{Contribution in a Nutshell.} In this work, we make substantial progress towards answering all the three questions above.
+On the positive side, we develop a unified framework for the design of bundle pricing mechanisms in the presence of complementarities.
+Our pricing mechanisms are \emph{static}, in the sense that the corresponding pricing menus are fully determined before any buyer's arrival, and \emph{anonymous}, in the sense that the pricing menu presented to a buyer does not depend on their identity.
+We apply our framework to the following domains:

-Across all of these environments, a pattern emerges: \textbf{bundle prices become exponentially more powerful as item capacities increase}.
-Even small increases in capacity can dramatically improve achievable competitive ratios, revealing a sharp structural transition in the difficulty of online allocation with complementarities.